CarloCattano/PopularSynth/README.md

 # PopularSynth - A synth for the people

-Multi user Web-server based synth/audio generation tool
+Multi user Web synthesis experience.

 Each group of users gets a different role assigned with different Timber and characteristics.